CV examples

 Key takeaways

-• Make sure the font is easy to read.
+• Make sure the font is professional and easy to read.

-• Proofread your CV, use Grammarly, or share it with family or friends for a different perspective.
+• Proofread your CV using Grammarly, or share it with family or friends to get a fresh perspective on your work.

 • Avoid white space and unnecessary CV sections irrelevant to your job targets.